Other Common Names: stinking quassia, copal-tree

 Where does it grow?

-It grows in a variety of habitats.
+It grows in a variety of habitats, from open sites into more shaded areas by vegetative growth.
 It can commonly be found along forest edges, woodlands, fence rows, roadsides, railroad embankments, old fields, and urban parks.
-Click here to see a county level distribution map of Tree of Heaven in Washington.
+Click here to see a county level distribution map of tree-of-heaven in Washington.
+Please note, we are currently looking for distribution information on tree-of-heaven to help strategize control efforts due to the potential introduction of spotted lanternfly.
+Report locations of tree-of-heaven by:

 How Does it Reproduce?